The Leadership Shadow: Why the ‘Vibe’ of Your Bench is a Performance Metric

 The Shadow Audit: Strategic Integration in Real Time

-In How We Won’s Coaching for Organizations framework, we don’t leave the vibe to chance.
+In our Coaching for Organizations framework, we don’t leave the vibe to chance.
 We treat the leadership shadow as a performance metric that can be audited and corrected.

-As part of our strategic integration process, we conduct a formal leadership shadow audit between Week 4 and Week 8 of a new hire’s landing.
-Using the Voice of the System™ protocol, we conduct confidential, interview-based 360s with 6–8 of the staff member’s key stakeholders.
+As part of our strategic integration process, we conduct a formal leadership shadow audit between Week 4 and Week 8 of your new hire’s landing.
+Using the Voice of the System™ protocol, I conduct confidential, interview-based 360s with 6–8 of your staff member’s key stakeholders.

-We ask the high-status diagnostic questions that a supervisor can’t ask.
+I ask the high-status diagnostic questions that you as their supervisor can’t ask.
 This reveals the perception gap immediately.
 We find out:

 • If a directive coordinator is actually being perceived as controlling.